Skip to main content Skip to footer

 When a case is received, the following steps are taken:

-• The OAG conducts an objective and impartial assessment to determine if the matter reported constitutes a potential fraud or waste.
+• The OAG conducts an objective and impartial assessment to determine if the matter reported constitutes a potential fraud, waste or serious wrongdoing.

-• If the case is deemed to be a fraud or waste matter under the City’s Fraud and Waste Policy, the OAG then determines if sufficient information was provided to undertake a fulsome investigation or if more details are needed.
+• If the case is deemed to be a fraud, waste or serious wrongdoing matter under the City’s Fraud and Waste Policy, the OAG then determines if sufficient information was provided to undertake a fulsome investigation or if more details are needed.

 • As required, the OAG will request, through the FWHL system, clarification, or additional information to be provided by you.